ankorstore/yokai-worker-template/README.md

 ### Usage

-The application core dashboard will be available on [http://localhost:8081](http://localhost:8081).
+Once ready, the application core dashboard will be available on [http://localhost:8081](http://localhost:8081).

 To see the [provided example worker](internal/worker/example.go) in action, simply run: